ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 ![screenshot](public/protowizard.png)

 If you're creating a new tutorial from scratch, you'll need to create a tutorial before adding lessons or resources to it.
 You can either add your lessons and resources immediately after creating the tutorial or exit the ProtoWizard and run it again later to create those items.
+To create a multiple-choice quiz, you'll need to have first created your tutorial and lesson files.

 By keeping your server running, you can preview your new tutorial in a web browser while using the ProtoWizard to add content.